terrylao/WinCat/README.md

-my version of netcat, not unix version port.
+my version of netcat, not unix version port. this means some anti virus program will not block it.
 # WinCat

 ## Usage